stonemjs/docs/src/docs/essentials/cookies.md

 - You **set** cookies in outgoing responses (`response.cookies`, `response.setCookie()`).
 - You **clear** cookies easily (`response.clearCookie()`).
 - You **configure** cookie behavior globally via the blueprint (`stone.http.cookie`, `stone.browser.cookie`).
-- You **sign** sensitive backend cookies safely — while keeping frontend cookies simple and clean.
+- You **sign** sensitive backend cookies safely, while keeping frontend cookies simple and clean.
 - You use the **same code** in both frontend and backend applications thanks to the Continuum Architecture.

-Stone.js handles all the heavy lifting behind the scenes: parsing, serializing, signing, securing — so you can focus on what really matters: building modern, cloud-native applications without friction.
+Stone.js handles all the heavy lifting behind the scenes: parsing, serializing, signing, securing, so you can focus on what really matters: building modern, cloud-native applications without friction.

 **One Cookie API to rule them all.**
 **Anywhere.
 Any platform.
 Any app.**